hollanbm/renamarr/README.md

 ## How it works

 ### Series Scanner
-This app uses the [Sonarr API](https://sonarr.tv/docs/api/) to do the following
+This job uses the [Sonarr API](https://sonarr.tv/docs/api/) to do the following

 * Iterate over continuing [series](https://sonarr.tv/docs/api/#/Series/get_api_v3_series)
   * If a series has an episode airing within `config.sonarr[].series_scanner.hours_before_air`